aloes-io/device-manager/docs/services/README.md

 <a name="module_MQTTClient..onReceive"></a>

 ### MQTTClient~onReceive(app, topic, payload) ⇒ <code>Promise.&lt;object&gt;</code>
-Called when message arrived from the broker to be redirected to the right Model
+Event called when message arrived from the broker

+Will be redirected to the right Model

 **Kind**: inner method of [<code>MQTTClient</code>](#module_MQTTClient)
 **Returns**: <code>Promise.&lt;object&gt;</code> - packet